 TV Editing Degree Program Overviews

 In addition to gaining practical, hands-on experience in the methods of TV and film editing, students enrolled in a bachelor's degree program in film production also learn about the history, concepts and theories involving generations of film.
-Such an expansive knowledge of the medium will help students in their eventual careers as they piece together various pieces of film to create one comprehensible storyline.
 Most bachelor's degree programs in this field require that students complete at least one independently filmed, produced and edited film or TV project.

 Many film and TV production courses are offered through regular 4-year universities; therefore, students must meet the academic requirements of the university before gaining acceptance.
 Common requirements include a high school diploma (or equivalent), as well as standardized test scores.
 Some film schools offering production programs have entirely different requirement standards and demand that applicants submit a portfolio of work or personal essay before granting them acceptance.